dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 # [Visual Studio Code](#tab/visual-studio-code)

-Third-party [tools for working with SQLite databases](https://www2.bing.com/search?q=sqlite+tools) are available.
+Use your SQLite tool to view the database schema and seeded data.
 The database file is named *CU.db* and is located in the project folder.

 ---